SPCatalyst/Calendar/README.txt

 Sure.
 Go to settings and select the "Internal" option in the type setting.

 == Changelog ==

+= 1.1.0 =
+* Major update
+* Revamp to the content permissions
+* Revamp to the initial registration form

 = 1.0.8 =
 * Added shortcode for displaying events grid